michaelrsweet/pdfio/README.md

 > Note: Documentation is under active development...

-See the man page (`pdfio.3`), frequently ask questions (`FAQ.md`), and full HTML documentation (`pdfio.html`) for information on using pdfio.
+See the man page (`pdfio.3`), frequently ask questions (`FAQ.md`), and full HTML documentation (`pdfio.html`) for information on using PDFio.

 Installing pdfio
 ----------------

-pdfio comes with a portable makefile that will work on any POSIX-compliant system with ZLIB installed.
+PDFio comes with a portable makefile that will work on any POSIX-compliant system with ZLIB installed.
 To make it, run:

     make all